 Plain and simple, a domain name is the name of your website.
 Your domain name is also the web address of your website on the internet.

-For instance, right now you are on branchleafdigital.com.
-That is the name of this website, but it is also the web address for where this website resides on the web.
+For instance, take for example godaddy.com.
+That is the name of the website, but it is also the web address for where that website resides on the web.

 All domain names follow the structure of “text/name” . “extension” (where an extension may be .com, .org, .net, .edu, etc.).